wolfmanjm/kivy-smoothie-host/README.md

     [modules]
     hb04 = 0x10ce:0xeb70

-The button functions can be defined in the hb04.ini file...
+The button functions can be defined in the hb04.ini file (see the sample-hb04.ini file)...

     [macros]
     # user defined macro buttons